 Data Collection and Connection Analysis

 The DNSWatch Blackhole server accepts the connection that was intended for the malicious domain and collects netflow traffic for analysis.
 DNSWatch parses the network protocols.
 The information DNSWatch collects for a connection appears in the Malware Analysis tab for an alert.

 DNSWatch records the date and time of each attempted connection to the same denied domain.
 An alert combines information about all attempted connections from one protected network to the same malicious domain.
 The information about connections appears in the Connections tab for an alert.

 For more information about DNSWatch alerts, see View DNSWatch Alert Details.

 The Blackhole server also hosts the DNSWatch block pages that users see when DNSWatch denies a malicious DNS request or filters a request based on content.

 You can customize the text, style, and logo on these pages to meet the needs of your organization.
 For more information, see Customize DNSWatch Block Pages.

-By default, suspicious.dnswatch.watchguard.com is on the Blacklist in your DNSWatch account.
+By default, suspicious.dnswatch.watchguard.com is on the Blocklist in your DNSWatch account.
 This means that you can browse to this domain to see the block page.

-When a domain is in both the DNSWatch Blacklist and a denied WebBlocker category, users see the DNSWatch security block page instead of a WebBlocker Deny message.
+When a domain is in both the DNSWatch Blocklist and a denied WebBlocker category, users see the DNSWatch security block page instead of a WebBlocker Deny message.